American Anti-Slavery Society

 Samuel Cornish, George T. Downing, James Forten, Abby Kelley Foster, Stephen Symonds Foster, Henry Highland Garnet, Beriah Green, Lucretia Mott, Wendell Phillips, Robert Purvis, Charles Lenox Remond, Sarah Parker Remond, Lucy Stone, and John Greenleaf Whittier, among others.

 History

 Background

-By the 1820s, the controversy surrounding the Missouri Compromise had quieted considerably but was revived by a series of events near the end of the decade.
+By the 1820s, the controversy surrounding the Missouri Compromise had quieted considerably but was revived by a series of events, near the end of the decade.
 Serious debates over abolition took place in the Virginia legislature in 1829 and 1831.
-(See Thomas Roderick Dew#Dew and slavery.)
+(See Thomas Roderick Dew#Pro-slavery advocate.)
 In the North, discussion began about the possibility of freeing slaves and "resettling" them in Africa (a proposal that, under the auspices of the American Colonization Society, led to the founding of Liberia).